ethanxli/statshandbook/README.md

 Eigenvectors are the "axes" (directions) along which a linear transformation acts simply by "stretching/compressing" and/or "flipping"; eigenvalues give you the factors by which this compression occurs.

+### Gauss Markov Theorem

+Gauss–Markov theorem states that in a linear regression model in which the errors have expectation zero and are uncorrelated and have equal variances, the best linear unbiased estimator (BLUE) of the coefficients is given by the ordinary least squares (OLS) estimator.
+Here "best" means giving the lowest variance of the estimate, as compared to other unbiased, linear estimators.
+However, normality is required neither for the consistency and efficiency of the OLS estimator nor for the Gauss-Markov theorem to hold.

+A high degree of multicollinearity means inflated variance of the OLS estimator.

 ### (Gaussian) Distribution
 Normal distributions are used to model far too many different kinds of properties to begin to enumerate in the physical sciences, social sciences, biological sciences, engineering, and on and on.
 One reason why it appears so often is the Central limit theorem.
 Basically, all properties that arise as an aggregate of many smaller independent (or weakly dependent) contributors will display an approximate normal distribution as long as no small subset of those contributors dominates.